Quenching metal is one of the critical stages in the heat treatment of a metal part because it’s during that process that added hardness is locked in.

 Quenching in caustics dissipates heat so quickly that metal parts are at risk of cracking and warping due to the drastic variation in temperature between the part surface and its core.
 In addition, workers must take special precautions when using caustic materials because they’re harmful when inhaled or exposed to skin and eyes.

-Quenching metal in oil is the most popular method because it is relatively severe but with a diminished risk of cracking and warping.
-In addition, a wide range of parts quench well in oils because the chemical makeup and temperature of a quenching oil can be adjusted to suit desired end results.
+Oil is the most popular quenchant because it is relatively severe but with a diminished risk of cracking and warping.
+In addition, a wide range of parts quenches well in oils because the chemical makeup and temperature of a quenching oil can be adjusted to suit desired end results.

 Conversely, sometimes cooling needs to be slowed.
 Hot oils—which are kept at higher temperatures—cool metal surfaces, but not so quickly that a part’s core temperature and surface temperature differ too widely.
 High-alloy parts with intricate designs quench well in hot oils, as the method reduces the risk of warping and cracking associated with differences in surface and core temperatures.
 Quenching in hot oil is a slower process compared to quenching in fast oil.